Dil Banjaara

-Dil Banjaara (دل بنجارا lit: Wander Heart), previously entitled Gypsy is a Pakistani drama serial that was aired on Hum TV on 14 October 2016, preceded by Jhoot for 2016 Television season.
+Dil Banjaara (دل بنجارا lit: The Wanderer Heart), previously entitled Gypsy is a Pakistani drama serial that was aired on Hum TV on 14 October 2016, preceded by Jhoot for 2016 Television season.
 It is directed by Siraj-ul-Haque, written by Faiza Iftikhar and produced by Momina Duraid as a night programming all under her production company MD Productions.
 It stars Adnan Malik as Sikandar an aspiring photographer along with Sanam Saeed as female lead and Mira Sethi as supporting character.

 Plot

 Nida is a girl with a lot of dreams; she wants to travel around the world, write poetry and live carefree.
 Unfortunately, she has a lot of responsibilities.
 She lives with a physically challenged father, mentally disturbed mother, and a strict Tayi Ammi; and to top it all up, she has a Phupo too who wants Nida to marry as soon as possible.
 Nida has other plans though.
 During her trip to Nepal, she meets Sikander, called Sikki, who shares the same passions as Nida.
 He lives with his aunt, Mehtab.
-Mehtab has raised Sikander like her own son as Sikander’s parents had died while he was very young.
-Mehtab’s daughter, Shama is interested in Sikander and believes he will marry her one day.
+Mehtab has raised Sikander like her own son as Sikander's parents had died while he was very young.
+Mehtab's daughter, Shama is interested in Sikander and believes he will marry her one day.
 But Sikki's heart lies elsewhere and the feelings are reciprocated.
 One day, Sikki calls Shama to meet him so he can tell her that he doesn't wants to marry her and that she is mistaken that he loves her.
-Sikki is very nervous because he considers Shama his best friend and does not want to hurt her.
+Sikki is very nervous because he considers Shama his best friend and does not want to hurt or lose her.
 He tells Shama to sit in the car but before he can tell her anything, Shama sees flowers across the road and runs to buy them but gets hit by a car and gets physically disabled.
 After her accident, Sikki feels guilty and thinks that whatever happened to Shama is because of him.
 He starts to take care of Shama and tells his aunt Mehtab that he will marry Shama.
 In the meantime, arrangements have been made for Nida to marry her cousin.
 Will true love find its way?